-When flying with young kids, parents often stress themselves out over what they should pack in their hand luggage for them.
+When flying with young kids, parents often stress themselves out over what they should pack in their kids luggage for them.
 For us, it’s no longer a source of worry or stress.
-Having flown with BattleKid so many times, we’ve got our hand luggage for him down to a T. So, to help out other families, here is a list of awesome hand luggage essentials for young kids that we don’t leave home without.
+Having flown with our son so many times, we’ve got our kids’ carry on luggage down to a T. So, to help out other families, here is a list of awesome hand luggage essentials for young kids that we don’t leave home without.

 Hand luggage essentials for young kids to keep them comfortable

 Apart from keeping our son quiet, one of the most important things for us is ensuring our son is comfortable on a flight.
 There is nothing worse than travelling with kids on planes and having a wriggly child, moaning because they aren’t comfortable.
 And comfort doesn’t just mean in their seat.
 It also includes essentials to ensure they remain comfortable for the entire flight or after an accident.

 One thing I always remember to pack in our hand luggage is a change of clothes for our son.
 This will include a clean t-shirt or long-sleeve top, a set of bottoms (shorts or trousers) and also 2 pairs of pants.
 We’ve had to use the spare set of clothes just once on a flight when he was smaller, and his nappy leaked while he was asleep.
 I was very thankful I had spare clothes in my hand luggage for him.

 For long-haul flights I also pack a set of pyjamas for him.
 These are to try to get him to sleep on the plane, particularly during night flights, although it doesn’t always work.
 However, whether he sleeps or not, he is comfortable for the journey.
 He once refused to change out of his pj’s after a return flight from America and was strutting his stuff through Heathrow airport in Thomas the Tank Engine pyjamas.

 So, ensure you have some spare clothes packing in your kid’s bag, and yours.
 To keep them ordered, why not use colour-coded packing cubes.